Our Back to Health campaign

 Why Back to Health?

-The Covid-19 pandemic shone a spotlight on the power and potential of volunteers in health and care organisations.
-Millions provided incredible support to people shielding and to help with the national vaccination rollout.
+The Covid-19 pandemic shone a spotlight on the power and potential of volunteers in health and care.
+Millions of people provided vital support to people shielding and to help with the national vaccination rollout.

-The Back to Health campaign is here to ensure volunteers become a key part of the solution, helping the country recover faster and stronger.
+The Helpforce Back to Health campaign is here to ensure volunteers become a key part of the solution.

 How volunteers can help